-Kindergarten - Year 2 do not go the canteen during the first ten minutes of Afternoon Tea.
-An Afternoon Tea order needs to be placed in the same way as a lunch order.
+Kindergarten to Year 2 students do not go to the canteen during the first five minutes of Afternoon Tea eating time.
+An Afternoon Tea order can be placed in the same way as a lunch order.
 Credit orders and phone orders will not be accepted.